seanwestfall/javascript/README.md

 For the most part this guide contains a compliation of style guides from various online and book sources.
 Please refer to the resources section for the list of all sources for this document.
 I also used the MLA style for citations.
 Please refer to the MLA style guide for an explanation of how MLA style citations work.

+This document is licensed under a Creative commons MIT license, please feel free to fork a copy and make modifications, but keep the license with it so others can use it as well.

 By Sean Westfall

 ## Table of Contents